DSpace/RestContract/ldnservices.md

 ### Remove

-to remove name or ldnUrl from ldn notify service
+to remove name or ldnUrl or lowerIp or upperIp from ldn notify service

 ```json
 [